Get all the latest data for Douala

 What property types can foreigners legally buy in Douala right now?

-Foreigners can legally buy residential property in Douala, including apartments, villas, duplexes, townhouses, and condominiums, though land acquisition requires extra approvals.
+Foreigners can legally buy most normal residential property types in Douala in 2026, including apartments, villas, detached houses, duplexes, townhouses, small residential buildings and titled residential plots.

 Finally, please note that our pack about the property market in Douala is specifically tailored to foreigners.